-Certain laptops without fans, such as the Pixelbook and Pixelbook Go, may heat up more quickly during a video call than other laptops with built-in fans.
+Certain laptops without fans, such as the Pixelbook and Pixelbook Go, may heat up more quickly during a Google Meet meeting than other laptops with built-in fans.

 The following may help keep your device temperature lower and Meet running smoothly for your meetings.